-Our clients’ success means everything to us.
+The success of our clients means everything to us.
 When they ask for a hand, we work closely with customers to help them achieve exceptional results with their NS CNC mills throughout the lifetime of their machines.
-When we hear about unique and complex pieces, cutting new materials, innovative applications, and of course about how NS CNC mills have had a positive impact on a client’s business, we can’t wait to share the stories.
+We can’t wait to share the stories when we heard about unique and complex products, cutting new materials, innovative applications and of course how NS CNC mills have had a positive impact on a client’s business.

 Discover how NS CNC clients make some of the most spectacular jewelry in the world in the stories below, and contact us to learn how we can help your business thrive.
 Have a story you’d like us to hear?
 We always welcome NS CNC enthusiasts to send us their stories so we can share them with our audience.
 We’d love to see what you made on our mills and how you’re using them to succeed.

 At NS CNC, we have a long history of working closely with our clients and forming lasting relationships with them.
 Raims was one of our first colleagues and has been a friend to our staff and company for years.
 Raims has always had a passion for jewelry, beginning his studies in his home country of Lithuania.

 Graduating from Kaunas Art College in 1982, he began his prestigious career as a jeweler and designer working for local shops.
 More recently, Raims has developed the freedom to take on private projects for individuals, making some of the most breathtaking custom pieces we’ve ever seen.